Excellent Ideas for the Best Drinks and Food With Tea

 The Best Ways to Easily Add Tea to All Your Recipes

-Are you using tea to its fullest?
-In a recent blog, we went through some not-so-typical uses for tea that included everything from scrubbing pans to aromatherapy bath soaks.
-But how often do you use tea in your cooking or baking?
+Hardly anyone uses tea to its fullest potential.
+In another blog, we went through some not-so-typical uses for tea that included everything from scrubbing pans to aromatherapy bath soaks.
+But what about when it comes to food?

-Making a Tea Base - Broth, Butter, Oil, and Milk Infusions
+Make a Tea Base: Broth, Butter, Oil, & Milk Infusions

-If your recipe already calls for oil, milk, butter, or broth you have an excellent starting point for creating tea-infused ingredients.
-Adding tea to any recipe is ridiculously easy when a tea infusion is involved.
-In fact, choosing the type of tea to add to your dish is the hardest part.
+If your recipe already calls for oil, milk, butter, or broth, you have an excellent starting point for creating tea-infused ingredients.
+Making food with tea is ridiculously easy when a tea leaf infusion is involved.
+Choosing the type of tea to add to your dish might be the hardest part.

-Simply heat up the oil, butter, milk, or broth, and steep the tea in the hot liquid for at least five minutes.
-If you want a stronger flavor add more tea leaves.
+To create a quick tea infusion, simply heat up the oil, butter, milk, or broth, and steep the tea in the hot liquid for at least five minutes.
+If you want a stronger flavor, add more tea leaves.
 Strain the tea leaves out of the infusion, cool it down if needed, and add it to your recipe as you normally would.

-How to Use Tea in Baking and Desserts
+How to Use Tea in Baking & Desserts

 Buttery Tea Cookies

-A hearty tea cookie pairs so well with a fresh cup of tea, but what about tea inside your tea cookies?
+Cookies and tea might be the perfect food with tea pairing — but what about making cookies with tea inside?
 That sounds like a win-win!
 You can add tea leaves directly to your cookie batter or add a splash of strongly steeped tea.

-Shortbread cookies will benefit from the addition of any kind of dark or potent tea.
-You can even mix your fruity jams and spreads with an infusion of complimentary tea — maybe a Wildlberry Melange Herbal Tea — for your secret-ingredient thumbprint cookies.
+Shortbread cookies will benefit from the addition of any kind of dark or flavorful tea.
+You can even mix your fruity jams and spreads with a tea infusion.
+A tea like Wildberry Melange Herbal Tea will make an excellent surprise ingredient for your next batch of thumbprint cookies.

-One of the best ways to keep your cake from drying out is to brush the layers with a sweetened tea soak.
+One of the best ways to use food with tea is to keep your cake from drying out by brushing the layers with a sweetened tea soak.
 Mix a little honey or sugar into your hot and freshly steeped tea of choice.
-As the cakes come out of the oven poke them with a toothpick or fork all over and brush the cakes with the sugar tea.
+As the cakes come out of the oven, poke them with a toothpick or fork all over and brush the cakes with the sugar tea.

 Infused Chocolate

-How to Use Tea in Snacks and Salads
+How to Use Tea in Snacks & Salads

 Fruity Applesauce